x0rzkov/scrp/README.md

 *Read* and run build.sh for instructions on building and executing.

 # Thanks
-Cheers to the engineers of Cassandra, colly, gRPC, Traefik & protobuf to name a few.
+Cheers to the engineers of Cassandra, colly, gRPC,Consul, Traefik & protobuf to name a few.